ietf-wg-cellar/matroska-specification/diagram.md

 |      | WritingApp       |
 |-------------------------|
 ```
-Figure: Representation of an `Info Element` and Its `Child Elements`.
+Figure: Representation of an `Info Element` and Its `Child Elements`

 The `Tracks Element` defines the technical details for each track and can store the name,
 number, UID, language, and type (audio, video, subtitles, etc.) of each track.